JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 > https://github.com/vinta/awesome-python?tab=readme-ov-file#data-analysis

 This is great for IoT Stuff, like we might have in [Telecom](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/).

+Actually, you can have your own PySpark cluster and use it within JupyterHub (JHub):

+{{< youtube "VEOyKhgat2Q" >}}

+**In essence:**

+* JupyterHub acts as a central hub for accessing and working with big data tools and resources.
+* It promotes collaboration, simplifies workflows, and enables scalable data analysis in big data environments.
+* It is a tool that helps to bridge the gap between big data infrastructure, and the data scientists that need to use it.

 {{< details title="Explore PySpark FAQ 📌" closed="true" >}}